 A Health Care Power of Attorney only comes into play when you are incompetent.
 A person cannot make decisions for you if you are competent.

-A Health Care Power of Attorney is a little more standardized than Financial Power of Attorneys but they can be individualized for special wishes.
+A Health Care Power of Attorney is a little more standardized than the Financial Power of Attorneys.
+Still, it can be individualized for special wishes.

-So, if you have certain preferences or requests with respect to your health care, such as holistic health care or organ donation, for example, you want to make sure this is included in your Health Care Power of Attorney.
+So, if you have certain preferences or requests concerning your health care, such as holistic health care or organ donation, for example, you want to make sure this is included in your Health Care Power of Attorney.

 A “Do Not Resuscitate” wish is typically not going to be included in your Health Care Power of Attorney.
 That’s going to be addressed in the Living Will.
 Here is the difference between those two documents:

 A Health Care Power of Attorney names an agent to act on your behalf and gives that agent instructions regarding your care while incapacitated.

 In a Living Will, you are addressing your medical providers.
 So you’re saying: “Doctor, if I’m currently unconscious if I’m in a terminal condition, this is what I want you to do.”
 This way, your agent does not have to make the decision, you are the one who did.